vegu-ai/talemate/README.md

 The setup is the same for all three, the example below is for OpenAI.

-If you want to add an OpenAI client, just change the client type and select the apropriate model.
+If you want to add an OpenAI client, just change the client type and select the appropriate model.

 ![Add client modal](docs/img/0.21.0/openai-setup.png)